 In the acute phase, only the general symptoms are treated.

-If you are infected, you should not consume any substances (alcohol and other substances) that put a strain on your liver.
-Medications should only be taken in consultation with a medical professional.
+If you have an infection, you should not consume any substances (alcohol and other substances) that put a strain on your liver.
+You should only take medication in consultation with a medical professional.

-Treatment of chronic hepatitis B can take months or years.
-Often, medications must be taken for life.
+The treatment of chronic hepatitis B can take months or years.
+Often, medication must be taken for life.

-If you are infected with HIV and hepatitis at the same time (“co-infection”), the therapy for HIV and hepatitis must be coordinated.
+In the case of simultaneous HIV and hepatitis infection (“co-infection”), the therapy of HIV and hepatitis must be coordinated.